cboxdoerfer/fsearch/README.md

 ## Looking for a command line interface?
 I highly recommend [fzf](https://github.com/junegunn/fzf) or the obvious tools: find and (m)locate

-## Why GTK+3 and not Qt5?
+## Why GTK3 and not Qt5?
 I like both of them.
-And in fact my long term goal is to provide console, GTK+3 and Qt5 interfaces, or at least make it possible for others to build those by splitting the search and database functionality into a core library.
-But for the time being it's only GTK+3 because I tend to like C more than C++ and I'm more familiar with GTK+ development.
+And in fact my long term goal is to provide console, GTK3 and Qt5 interfaces, or at least make it possible for others to build those by splitting the search and database functionality into a core library.
+But for the time being it's only GTK3 because I tend to like C more than C++ and I'm more familiar with GTK development.

 ## Questions?